 - Integrated Resource Planning: January 30, 2018 letter to the ACC on behalf of the Arizona Advanced Energy Customer Collaborative making the Commission aware of customer renewable energy demand in Arizona as it considers utility resource plans.

-- Direct access: July 19, 2018 joint letter with Advanced Energy Economy to the Legislature in support of SB 237, which would expand direct access to all commercial and industrial customers in the state, and September 7, 2018 letter to Gov. Brown in support of his signature on the bill.
+- July 19, 2018 joint letter with Advanced Energy Economy to the Legislature in support of SB 237, which would expand direct access to all commercial and industrial customers in the state, and September 7, 2018 letter to Gov. Brown in support of his signature on the bill.

 - Customer choice: